smeske10/Coding-Quiz/README.md

 # 04 Web APIs: Code Quiz

+For this homework, I created 4 pages that function as the framework for a quiz that contains a Home, Quiz, End Page, and High Scores.

+The javascript uses questions objects to randomly sort the questions and give CSS effects on correct/incorrect answers.
+There is also a progress bar and score counter.

+The setTimeout interval wasn't working for me so I left it as a basic counter.
+I hope to continue working on this in the future.

 ## Your Task

 At some point in your journey to become a full-stack web developer, you’ll likely be asked to complete a coding assessment&mdash;perhaps as part of an interview process.
 A typical coding assessment includes both multiple-choice questions and interactive coding challenges.